4 Tips for Successful Holiday Marketing Strategies

 With that in mind, take a look at your marketing metrics and figure out what’s been performing best.
 For example, if a particular product has been receiving the most engagement, you can make it the star of your homepage.

 You might think that with Christmas being over, so are the sales (and you can finally rest).
-However, you should know that Boxing Day (the day after Christmas) is one of the most popular days to shop during the holidays.
-While it’s a bigger event in Canada and the UK, you can take advantage of it.
+However, you should know that Boxing Day (the day after Christmas) is one of the most popular days to shop during the holidays, with 75% of Australians stating they’d dip into their savings to shop the holiday in 2022.
+While it’s a bigger event in Canada, the UK, and Australia you can take advantage of it as a small biz.

 Here are a few suggestions on how: